hacoeur-24/alfresco-soap-api/alfresco-soap-api/README.md

 - No hardcoded nodeRefs or credentials—fully configurable
 - **Consistent, normalized return values** for all methods (always arrays/objects, never SOAP-wrapped responses)
 - **Navigate the full Alfresco folder structure**: `getChildren` now works for any nodeRef, not just Company Home
-- **Enhanced parent detection**: Intelligent parent association discovery across multiple SOAP response fields and association types
+- **Native WSDL-compliant SOAP methods**: Uses Alfresco's official `queryChildren` SOAP operation for reliable folder navigation
 - **Automatic nodeRef normalization**: All nodeRefs are parsed and passed to the Alfresco SOAP API in the correct `{ scheme, address, uuid }` format, so you never have to worry about SOAP compatibility
-- **WSDL-compliant get method**: The library's `get` method uses the correct Predicate structure and attempts to include metadata for complete node information
+- **WSDL-compliant operations**: All SOAP methods strictly follow the Alfresco RepositoryService WSDL specification
 - **Root node (Company Home) detection**: The library always treats Company Home as a special case. `getCompanyHome` **guarantees** it can extract the `nodeRef` from any Alfresco SOAP response shape (array, resultSet rows, etc.).
 If the SOAP payload does not include `nodeRef`, the library reconstructs it from the returned columns.
 As soon as the lookup succeeds, all subsequent logic uses the Lucene path `/app:company_home/*` to fetch children.
 This makes initial navigation from the repository root _bullet-proof_, regardless of nodeRef formatting or how Company Home is referenced.
 - **Robust SOAP response parsing**: Advanced data extraction logic handles all variations of Alfresco SOAP responses - whether data comes as direct properties, resultSet rows, or column arrays.
 Node information (`nodeRef`, `name`, `type`, `properties`) is intelligently reconstructed from any response format, ensuring reliable data extraction across different Alfresco versions and configurations.